-Acquisition History
+Acquisition and Divestiture History

 A significant portion of Celestica's growth in prior years was generated by strengthening its customer relationships, building a global manufacturing network, and increasing the breadth of its service offerings through asset and business acquisitions.
 The Company focused on investing strategically in acquisitions that better positioned the Company for future outsourcing opportunities.
 Celestica's most active year for acquisitions was 2001.
-With a global manufacturing network established, the Company's historical pace of acquisitions has slowed and this may continue in the future.
+The Company's pace of acquisitions has slowed but future acquisitions may be undertaken to better position the Company.